Located at the western end of

 poisonous coral sumac is in abundance.

 The sisal agave is also found on the cay.
-The sisal plant was raised in the past to produce fibres for rope production, and today can be seen in many terrains in the Caicos Islands.
+The sisal plant was raised in the past to produce fibers for rope production, and today can be seen in many terrains in the Caicos Islands.

 Prickly pear cactus is also common to the cay.
 On other cays in Chalk Sound, large numbers of this cactus typically coincide with resident